 Now move this file to

 C:\xampp\htdocs this directory or the corresponding folder where you installed the XAMPP software.
-Go to your XAMPP control panel and start the Apache web server and MySQL database.
-Then go to your favorite browser and type in address bar
+Go to your XAMPP control panel and start the Apache webserver and MySQL database.
+Then go to your favorite browser and type in the address bar

 http://localhost/test.php then hit the enter button.
 You should get the output